 - Cheese, dark chocolate and ice cream.

-- Pretty journals to write in.
+- Journals to write in.
 (I’m seriously obsessed and have 10 too many.)

 - Old books and new globes, which I love collecting.